IliyanYakimov/warrja/README.md

 II. if you aren't a developer:
 1. Download and install python from: https://www.python.org/ .Recommended version 3.x (version 3.4 or newer)
-2. What is your OS:
+2. Download and install pygame.
+What is your OS:

      2.1 Windows
 `Windows 7`